‘Serious failure’ in Britain’s breast cancer screening programme

 Hundreds of thousands of women in Britain were not invited for routine breast cancer screening due to an administrative error, according to reports.
 Photograph: Rui Vieira/PA Wire.

-A “serious failure” in Britain’s breast cancer screening programme has seen an estimated 450,000 women not invited to final screenings over the last decade, heath secretary Jeremy Hunt has said.
+A breast cancer screening error affecting 450,000 women may have led to hundreds of lives being cut short, Health Secretary Jeremy Hunt has revealed.

+Mr Hunt told the Commons that a “computer algorithm failure” dating back to 2009 had meant many women aged 68 to 71 were not invited to their final routine screening.

-Mr Hunt told MPs that the “current best estimate” was that “there may be between 135 and 270 women who had their lives shortened as a result”.
+It is not known whether any delay in diagnosis resulted in avoidable death, but it is estimated that between 135 and 270 women had their lives shortened as a result, he said.

-He apologised “wholeheartedly and unreservedly for the suffering caused” and promised an independent review of the NHS breast screening programme.

-An independent review is expected to be carried out into the error, which dates back to 2009.
-The BBC first reported that about 450,000 women in England were not invited for screening.
+An independent review has been launched into the “serious failure” in the programme, overseen by Public Health England (PHE), which was discovered in January.

+Mr Hunt told the Commons: “Earlier this year PHE analysis of trial data from the service found that there was a computer algorithm failure dating back to 2009.

 Women in England between the ages of 50 and 70 are currently automatically invited for breast cancer screening every three years.

-This means they should receive their final invitation between their 68th and before their 71st birthday. - PA
+They should receive their final invitation between their 68th and 71st birthday.